qwertie/loyc.net/loyc-trees/index.md

 Obviously, a text format is needed for Loyc trees.

 My original plan was to use a subset of [Enhanced C#](http://ecsharp.net) to represent Loyc trees.
 However, since EC# is based on C#, it inherits some very strange syntax elements.
-Consider the fact that `(a<b>.c)(x)` is classified a "cast" while `(a<b>+c)(x)` is classified as a method call.
+Consider the fact that `(a<b>.c)(x)` is classified a "cast" while `(a<b>+c)(x)` is classified as a function call.
 EC# has a lot of oddball rules like that, which create unnecessary complication that should not exist in an AST interchange format.

 Threfore I invented ([Loyc Expression Syntax](/les)).
 However, we can do better than _just_ an interchange format; I've made LES flexible enough to be used as a modern programming language in its own right.